bun create is optional — Bun works without any configuration. This command exists to make getting started faster.Template a new Bun project with

 - Decompress & extract into

-${destination}- If there are files that would overwrite, warn and exit unless
+${destination}- If files would be overwritten, warn and exit unless

 --forceis passed

-- If there are files that would overwrite, warn and exit unless
+- If files would be overwritten, warn and exit unless

 - Open local template folder